William Houghton Sprague Pearce

-Although 13 years his junior he remained close to his older brother, the noted American expatriate painter, Charles Sprague Pearce.
+Pearce was a painter and photographer.
+His work was displayed at the Boston Art Museum and at the Copley Society of Art.
+His older brother was the expatriate painter Charles Sprague Pearce.
 Charles moved to Paris in 1873 at the age of 22 to study in the atelier of Leon Bonnet and pursue a career as a painter.
 Although separated by an ocean the two brothers remained close through a series of four decades of letters and several personal visits.
-Will often sent his older brother photographs of his work asking him for advise and criticism.
+Will often sent his older brother photographs of his work asking him for advice and criticism.
 These letters exchanged thoughts and ideas, painting techniques of composition, values, lighting, painting styles and pricing until the death of Charles in France in 1914.

 William grew up in an artistic and cultured family that encouraged his interests in literature, art and music and he pursued them his entire life.
 He enjoyed the newly developing art form of photography and played both the violin and cello.
 He was employed by the New England Mutual Life Insurance Company which provided him a steady income and the opportunity to support his family while continuing to paint.
 Many of his paintings hung in the New England Mutual Life Insurance building, and they were often used for the banks yearly calendars (1891, 1899, 1901).
 His works were exhibited and he sold a good amount of his work.
 He had a talent with music, limericks and stories and wrote under the pseudonym of Carol Vox.
 A series of whimsical children's books and the Sphinx and the Mummy. a book of limericks, were illustrated by his longtime friend, the well known illustrator and painter, H. Boylston Dummer.

 He spent many summers at a large family country residence in Walpole, Massachusetts painting the scenic vistas.
 He is also known to have painted in Rockport, Massachusetts with his friends, Lester Stevens and Marshall Johnson, Provincetown, the Berkshires and the Lynn marshes.
 Although best known for his landscapes he did some portrait work of his wife and daughter, Miriam.
 A favorite and recurring theme of Williams was cows, a subject he studied and he studied and painted at great length.
 His grand daughter remembers him keeping a stuffed cow's head in his studio in Newton that he used as a model and also of him using a mirror to look at his subjects instead of looking at them directly.
 Every evening he would go to the back yard where he had a platform and paint a sunset.

+Personal life

+Pearce married Miriam Badlam, daughter of William H. Badlam on June 5, 1889, at St. Mary's Episcopal Church in Dorchester.
+They had three sons and a daughter, Charles, Harold G., William and Miriam.

-William Houghton Sprague Pearce died in Boston in 1935 on April 16 and is buried in the Cedar Grove Cemetery in Dorchester, Massachusetts.
+Pearce died on April 16, 1935, aged 70, at Peter Bent Brigham Hospital in Boston.
+He was buried in Cedar Grove Cemetery in Dorchester.